duniter/blog-posts/posts/en_EN/static/2015-08-14-contribute.md

 You can help on project developement in many ways, depending your available time, energy and skills.
 Please read below requirements and possibilities.
 If you feel comfortable with one these profiles, do not hesitate to [contact us](/contact).
 #### As a backend developer

-You may participate to uCoin server's development, which is the core software implementing [UCP](https://github.com/ucoin-io/ucoin/blob/master/doc/Protocol.md).
+You may participate to Duniter server's development, which is the core software implementing [UCP](https://github.com/duniter/ucoin/blob/master/doc/Protocol.md).
 You will need some technical skills:

 *   Node.js development involving:
  * JavaScript (ES5 code only, but ES6 ready with [Promises/A+](https://promisesaplus.com/))